What is spirituality?

 - Hope: Without hope -- a positive attitude that a person assumes in the face of difficulty -- many people become depressed and prone to illness.
 In a 35-year clinical study of Harvard graduates, researchers found that those graduates who expressed hope and optimism lived longer and had fewer illnesses in their lifetime.

 - Forgiveness: A practice that is encouraged by many spiritual and religious traditions, forgiveness is a release of hostility and resentment from past hurts.
 In 1997, a Stanford University study found that college students trained to forgive someone who had hurt them were significantly less angry, more hopeful, and better able to deal with emotions than students not trained to forgive.
 Another survey of 1,400 adults found that willingness to forgive oneself, and others, and the feeling that one is forgiven by God, have beneficial health effects.
 Some researchers suggest that emotions like anger and resentment cause stress hormones to accumulate in the blood, and that forgiveness reduces this build up.

-- Love and Social Support: A close network of family and friends that lends help and emotional support has been found to offer protection against many diseases.
+- Love and Social Support: Studies show that a close network of family and friends that lends help and emotional support offers protection against many diseases.
 Researchers believe that people who experience love and support tend to resist unhealthy behaviors and feel less stressed.
-In a clinical study of a close knit Italian American community in Pennsylvania, researchers found that the death rate from heart attack was half that of the United States' average.
+In a clinical study of a close-knit Italian American community in Pennsylvania, researchers found that the death rate from heart attack was half that of the United States' average.
 Researchers concluded that the strong social support network helped protect this population from heart disease.

 What illnesses and conditions respond well to spirituality?

 Programs with a strong spiritual component, such as Alcoholics Anonymous (AA), show that spiritual disciplines may be especially effective for drug and alcohol addiction.
 The regular practice of prayer and meditation is strongly associated with recovery and abstinence from drugs.